Charging your EV

 A typical outlet (120 volt) provides a Level 1 charge.
 On one end of the cord is a standard three-prong household plug and on the other end is a connector, which plugs into the vehicle.

-Depending on the vehicle and size of the battery, level 1 charging can take 8 to 12 hours for a full charge.
+Depending on the vehicle and battery size, level 1 charging can take 8 to 12 hours for a full charge.

 Level 2 (240V/30-70A)